WELLNESS

 History of MTHFR

-Methylenetetrahydrofolate Reductase (MTHFR) is a gene that was discovered while they were working on the Human Genome Project.
-Defects in this gene were found to be very common in the population, so they decided to look into this further.
+The gene that produces MTHFR was discovered while working on the Human Genome Project.
+Defects in this particular gene were found to be very common in the population.
 While there are many possible defects in the gene, the most common ones are C677T and A1298C.
-The names have to do with where on the gene the defect is and what the abnormality is.

 What does MTHFR Do?